 Toughest Road Game in America

-- Duke has the longest sellout streak in all of basketball, dating back to 1990.
+- Longest sellout streak in all of basketball (college or NBA), dating back to 1990.

-- Duke has raised a banner in 17 of the past 22 seasons for a Final Four or ACC title
+- 18 seasons out of the past 24, in which Duke has raised a banner in Cameron for a Final Four or ACC championship

-- 4 NCAA titles, 11 Final Fours, 13 ACC Tournament crowns, 12 ACC regular-season titles, 9 retired jerseys, 7 Final No. 1 rankings
+- 52 banners sent to the rafters during Coach K's career - 5 NCAA titles, 12 Final Fours, 13 ACC Tournament crowns, 12 ACC regular-season titles, 9 retired jerseys, 8 Final No. 1 rankings